 Kd - Sandstone, Mudstone, and Siderite Pellets (Dakota/Windrow Formation) "Mid"-Cretaceous.
-This map unit occurs as scattered erosional outliers and is only identified by the soil surveys in the southern part of the mapping area.
+This map unit occurs as scattered erosional outliers and is only found occasionally in well cuttings and identified by the soil survey of Floyd County in the mapping area.
 This formation comprises a non-marine fluvial and pedogenic facies succession characterized by a variety of lithologies, commonly dominated by quartzose sandstones with secondary chert/quartz conglomerates, in part cemented by iron oxides.
 The thickness of this unit is variable, but is usually less than 6 m (20 ft) in the mapping area.